mstksg/inCode/copy/entries/trie.md

 :::::

-## Down to Business
+## I've been looking forward to this

 So those are some examples to get our feet wet; now it's time to build our prequel meme trie!
+Yipee!

 We're going to try to re-create this reference trie: ([full size here][fullsize-ref])